Consensys/quorum/docs/Privacy/Tessera/Tessera Services/Keys/Keys.md

 tessera -keygen -keygenvaulttype HASHICORP -keygenvaulturl <url> \
    -keygenvaultsecretengine secretEngine -filename myNode/keypairA,myNode/keypairB
 ```

+!!! warning
-**Saving a new key pair to an existing secret will overwrite the values stored at that secret.
+    Saving a new key pair to an existing secret will overwrite the values stored at that secret.
 Previous versions of secrets may be retained and be retrievable by Tessera depending on how the K/V secrets engine is configured.
-See [Keys](../../../Configuration/Keys) for more information on configuring Tessera for use with Vault.**
+When doing this, make sure to [specify the correct secret version in your Tessera configuration](../../../Configuration/Keys/#hashicorp-vault-key-pairs)

+!!! note
-> Environment variables must be set if using a Hashicorp Vault, and a version 2 K/V secret engine must be enabled.
-For more information see [Setting up a Hashicorp Vault](../Setting%20up%20a%20Hashicorp%20Vault).
+    Environment variables must be set if using a Hashicorp Vault, and a version 2 K/V secret engine must be enabled.
+For more information see [Setting up a Hashicorp Vault](../Setting%20up%20a%20Hashicorp%20Vault)

 ### Updating a configfile with newly generated keys
 Any newly generated keys must be added to a Tessera `.json` configfile.
 Often it is easiest to do this manually.

-However, using the `-configfile` option with `tessera keygen` enables automatically updating a configfile after key generation.
+However, the `tessera keygen` `-configfile` option can be used to automatically update a configfile after key generation.
 This is particularly useful when scripting.

 ```
 tessera -keygen -filename key1 -configfile /path/to/config.json --configout /path/to/new.json --pwdout /path/to/new.pwds